ASSESSMENT LOAN PROGRAM POLICY

 1. Assessment loans are available to any property owner to finance special assessments which result from local improvements, system development charges or sidewalk repairs.

-2. To the greatest extent possible, the Auditor's Office will promote the use of 5 and 10 year loan terms in order to minimize the loan servicing costs to property owners and increase the financial integrity of City debt service funds.
+2. To the greatest extent possible, the Assessments and Liens Section of the Revenue Division (Division) will promote the use of 5 and 10 year loan terms in order to minimize the loan servicing costs to property owners and increase the financial integrity of City debt service funds.

-3. To the greatest extent possible, the Auditor's Office shall process installment payment contracts within 30 days of receipt.
+3. To the greatest extent possible, the Division shall process installment payment contracts within 30 days of receipt.

-4. To the greatest extent possible, the Auditor's Office shall not include in a bond sale any installment loan contract which is less than six months old or which is more than 60 days past due.
+4. To the greatest extent possible, the Division shall not include in a bond sale any installment loan contract which is less than six months old or which is more than 60 days past due.

-5. The Auditor's Office shall work collaboratively with the City Debt Manager to establish permanent interest rates on assessment loans within 60 days of the closing date of the related bond sale.
+5. The Division shall work collaboratively with the City Debt Manager to establish permanent interest rates on assessment loans within 60 days of the closing date of the related bond sale.

-6. The Auditor’s Office shall assist the City Debt Manager to determine the size and issuance schedule of related improvement bond sales.
+6. The Division shall assist the City Debt Manager to determine the size and issuance schedule of related improvement bond sales.

-7. The Auditor's Office shall recover all recording and financing costs through a non-refundable fee.
-The fee may be paid at the time of filing the contract, or financed as a part of the assessment loan.
+7. The Division shall recover all recording and financing costs through a non-refundable fee.
+The fee may be paid at the time of filing the contract or financed as a part of the assessment loan.

 B. Loan Processing.
-The Auditor's Office shall adhere to the following guidelines when processing installment payment contracts:
+The Division shall adhere to the following guidelines when processing installment payment contracts:

-1. The Auditor's Office shall accept only those contracts which are complete and signed by all recorded owners.
-The Auditor's Office may accept contracts signed by others only if the contract is accompanied by appropriate documentation of the person's authority to enter into the contract.
-The Auditor's Office shall rely on the current information found on the county property tax records to determine the name(s) of the current owner.
-Under no circumstances shall the Auditor's Office accept contracts which have been signed by leasees or renters.
+1. The Division shall accept only those contracts which are complete and signed by all recorded owners.
+The Division may accept contracts signed by others only if the contract is accompanied by appropriate documentation of the person's authority to enter into the contract.
+The Division shall rely on the current information found on the county property tax records to determine the name(s) of the current owner.
+Under no circumstances shall the Division accept contracts which have been signed by lessees or renters.

-2. The Auditor's Office shall establish the mailing address of the assessment loan based on the information provided in the contract, or if none is provided, the mailing information found on the county property tax record.
+2. The Division shall establish the mailing address of the assessment loan based on the information provided in the contract, or if none is provided, the mailing information found on the county property tax record.

-5. The Auditor's Office shall determine the City status of each contract.
-If the affected property is located within the City limits and outside of Multnomah County, the Auditor's Office shall record the contract with the appropriate county, as well as the Docket of City Liens.
-For properties located in the City limits and Multnomah County, the Auditor’s Office shall record the contract only in the Docket of City Liens.
+5. The Division shall determine the City status of each contract.
+If the affected property is located within the City limits and outside of Multnomah County, the Division shall record the contract with the appropriate county, as well as the Lien Docket.
+For properties located in the City limits and Multnomah County, the Division shall record the contract only in the Lien Docket.